Jozef De Kesel: Bishop

-Pope John Paul II appointed him titular Bishop of Bulna and auxiliary of Mechelen-Brussel on 20 March 2002.
+Pope John Paul II appointed him titular bishop of Bulna and auxiliary of Mechelen-Brussel on 20 March 2002.
+As his episcopal motto he chose the words of St. Augustine "Like you I am a Christian".
+He later explained he dropped the preceding words ("I am a bishop for you") to underscore his "first vocation" as a follower of Christ.
 He was consecrated on 26 May and appointed Vicar General for the vicariate of Brussels.
-In the Belgian bishops' conference he has been responsible for the inter-diocesan Commission for Pastoral Liturgy (Flemish and French) and a delegate to the Commission of the Bishops' Conferences of the European Community (COMECE).
+While serving as auxiliary, in the Belgian bishops' conference he was responsible for the inter-diocesan Commission for Pastoral Liturgy (Flemish and French) and a delegate to the Commission of the Bishops' Conferences of the European Community (COMECE).

-After Cardinal Godfried Danneels, Archbishop of Mechelen-Brussels, reached retirement age in 2008, the Nuncio to Belgium, Archbishop Karl-Josef Rauber, recommended De Kesel to succeed him, a candidacy supported by Danneels as well.
+When Cardinal Godfried Danneels, Archbishop of Mechelen-Brussels, reached retirement age in 2008, the Nuncio to Belgium, Archbishop Karl-Josef Rauber, recommended De Kesel to succeed him, a candidacy supported by Danneels as well.
 Pope Benedict XVI ignored Rauber's recommendation and De Kesel remained an auxiliary.
-The affair was recalled in later years as Pope Francis took a different stance, making Rauber a cardinal, moving De Kesel, and then making De Kesel a cardinal.
+The affair was recalled in later years as Pope Francis took a different stance, making Rauber a cardinal, moving De Kesel to Mechelen-Brussels, and then making De Kesel a cardinal as well.

-On 25 June 2010, he was appointed bishop of Bruges after the early resignation of Roger Vangheluwe and installed there on 10 July 2010.
+On 25 June 2010, De Kesel was appointed bishop of Bruges after the early resignation of Roger Vangheluwe and installed there on 10 July 2010.

 In September 2010 De Kesel said: "I think the Church must ask itself the question of whether it is appropriate to keep the mandatory character of celibacy.
 We could say that there are celibate priests, but that people for whom celibacy is humanly impossible should also have the chance of becoming priests."